kubeflow/metadata/watcher/README.md

 ### Generic watcher
 Current watcher can watch the creation of any Kubernetes resouce object and extract basic information.
 Only `pod` and `service` resource are watched by default.
 You can add more resource definition or even customized resource definition to watch in [this config](https://github.com/kubeflow/metadata/blob/master/watcher/dockerfiles/resource_list.json).

-After you deploy the watcher, you can see the metadata about the `pod` and `service` from the Artifact Store page in Kubeflow Central Dashboard.
+After you deploy the watcher, you can see the metadata about the watched resources by

+  1. Going to the pipelines UI
+  1. Selecting the Executions tab

 <img src="watcher_example.png" width=350>